gorillalabs/sparkling/articles/getting_started.md

 * `flat-map-to-pair`: returns a new `JavaPairRDD` by first applying a function to all elements of the RDD, and then flattening the results.

 <a name="rdd-actions">

 ### RDD Actions

-Flambo supports the following RDD actions:
+Sparkling supports the following RDD actions:

 * `reduce`: aggregates the elements of an RDD using a function which takes two arguments and returns one.
 The function should be commutative and associative so that it can be computed correctly in parallel.
 * `count-by-key`: only available on RDDs of type (K, V).
 Returns a map of (K, Int) pairs with the count of each key.